HomeFire Alarm StandardsServicing frequency

 Who Should Service Your Fire Alarm?

-NSI Gold / SilverNational Security Inspectorate accreditationDemonstrates technical competence and quality management
+NSI Gold / SilverNational Security Inspectorate accreditation, widely recognised by insurers and enforcing authoritiesDemonstrates a high standard of technical competence and quality management

-SSAIBSecurity Systems and Alarms Inspection Board certificationAnother recognised route to third-party assessed competence
+SSAIBSecurity Systems and Alarms Inspection Board certificationAnother recognised route to demonstrating third-party assessed competence